This page provides information on registering with the DAS and explains what evidence is suitable.

-- Matriculated students can also update the disability field on Student Self Service; the DAS will then contact you directly to explore your support requirements.
+- Update the disability field on Student Self Service if you are a matriculated student; the DAS will then contact you directly to explore your support requirements

 - Talk to a tutor, or your college or department disability coordinator.
 They will be able to refer you to the DAS.